 The other things to consider is that reusable pads don’t have a sticky backing on them.
 Instead, they have snaps that keep them in place on your underwear.

-If you engage in heavy exercise during your period, they may shift around a little bit.
+If you engage in heavy exercise during your period, they may shift around a little bit and may not be that comfortable and also may not protect you that well.
 However, most people find that for everyday use, they’re fine and stay in place well enough.

 The solution most people use is to keep a box of disposables for exercise, but use cloth pads for all other uses.

 There is a wide range of options for reusable menstrual pads.
-You can check out some of our favourites in this handy comparison chart below:
+You can check out some of our favourites in this handy comparison chart below.
+Click below to pick some up for yourself to experience greater comfort during your period:

 Best Cloth Menstrual Pads